talkable/talkable-docs/source/advanced_features/phone_number_gating.rst

 AppStore
 --------

-You can configure AppStore apps to send opt-ins with a customer phone number.
+You can configure AppStore apps to send opt-ins with a customer’s phone number.
 Currently, a phone number can be used for the next apps:

 * :ref:`Attentive <email_marketing_and_automation/attentive>`